 Employees can usually be divided into levels of seniority.

-Senior employees will usually be departmental heads eg Head of operations.
-Sometimes departmental heads are also called directors eg ‘Director of Sales’, even though they do not hold a position on the board.
-Senior personnel will have access to confidential business information and therefore you should consider using a senior employment contract when hiring them.
-This should include clauses on garden leave and post-restrictive covenants, which can help to protect your business secrets, and prevent employees working for your competitors for a certain period of time once they leave the company.
+Senior employees will usually be departmental heads (eg Head of operations).
+Sometimes departmental heads are also called directors (eg ‘Director of Sales’), even though they do not hold a position on the board.
+Senior personnel will have access to confidential business information and therefore you should consider using a Senior employment contract when hiring them.
+This should include clauses on garden leave and post-employment restrictions, which can help to protect your business secrets, and prevent employees working for your competitors for a certain period of time once they leave the company.

-Regular employees should sign a written employment statement - normally in the form of a standard employment contract to formalise the employment relationship.
+Regular employees should sign a written employment statement - normally in the form of a standard Employment contract to formalise the employment relationship.
 Putting the employee - employer relationship into a contract makes the employee obligations clear and avoids any potential disputes.
-For more guidance on employment contracts read Employee documents.
+For more guidance on employment contracts read, Employment documents.

 Non-executive directors are independent advisors to the company, which may specialise in a specific area.
 A non-executive director is required to attend board meetings to provide advice to the executive directors.
-Non-executive directors are are appointed using a letter of appointment, which is similar to a consultancy agreement.
-However for tax purposes individual non-executive directors are treated as employees by HMRC.
+Non-executive directors can be appointed using a Letter of appointment, which is similar to a consultancy agreement.
+However, for tax purposes, individual non-executive directors are treated as employees by HMRC.
 This is because the role is a statutory appointment at Companies House as a Director, and hence the post is an ‘office’.
 HMRC views an individual ‘office holder’ as an ‘employee’.
-For further information read our guide on Different types of statutory directors.
+For further information, read Different types of company director.